Fedora31/nhcustom2/README.md

 ```
 date:2007-01-01/2007-12-31
-hat:!Fancy Fedora
+!hat:Fancy Fedora
 ```

 will search every hat from 2007, **except** the Fancy Fedora.
+It "removes" the current results from the previous ones.
+Or, `AB!B = A`.

 With the new syntax, this statement could also have been written like this:

 ```
-date:2007-01-01/2007-12-31:hat:!Fancy Fedora
+date:2007-01-01/2007-12-31!hat:Fancy Fedora
 ```